Axway/amplify-central/content/en/docs/amplify_relnotes/20220729_analytics_relnotes.md

 The following new feature is available in this update:

 * **Consumer insights per application**: consumer can see their consumption across multiple products linked to an application and filter per application and/or products.
 Go to Marketplace home page > Consumer Insights > Applications.
+* **Consumer insights traffic**: consumer can see the detail of their traffic (return code / endpoint called / duration).
+This traffic can be sampled by the provider but at least all errors will be visible.
+Go to Marketplace home page > Consumer Insights > Traffic.
+* **Consumer insights subscriptions**: consumer can see the detail of their subscription consumption.
+For each subscription the details of each resource consumption is displayed (quota definition / actual consumption) Go to Marketplace home page > Consumer Insights > Subscriptions.

 ## Fixed issues